RobinKuiper/Roll20APIScripts/CombatTracker/README.md

 #### Changelog
 **v0.2.4**
+* Optionally run a character macro (ability) on the characters turn.
 * Optionally turn off auto sorting turnorder.
 * Optionally reroll initiative every round.
+* FX will now not show when a token is on the gmlayer.

 **v0.2.3**
 * Optionally whisper turns to gm.